edisonxiang/perf/docs/proposals/perf.md

 Test Cases:
 * Measure the latency between KubeEdge Edge Part and device.

-  Device numbers are one of: [1, 10, 20, 50, 100, 200]
+  Device numbers are one of `[1, 10, 20, 50, 100, 200]`.

 * Measure the throughput between KubeEdge Edge Part and device.

-  Device numbers are one of: [1, 10, 20, 50, 100, 200]
+  Device numbers are one of `[1, 10, 20, 50, 100, 200]`.

-As the result of the latency and throughput with different device numbers, we can evaluate Scalability of Devices for KubeEdge Edge Part.
+As the result of the latency and throughput with different device numbers, we can evaluate scalability of devices for KubeEdge Edge Part.
 Measure the capacity of devices can be supported by KubeEdge Edge Part.
 <img src="../images/perf/perf-multi-devices.png">

-Different protocols are considered between KubeEdge Edge Part and devices.
+Different protocols are considered to test between KubeEdge Edge Part and devices.
 E.g. Bluetooth, MQTT, ZigBee, BACnet and Modbus and so on.
 Currenly Less than 20ms latency can be accepted in Edge IoT scenario.
-We can distinguish two kinds of test cases: emulators of different devices and actual devices.
+Two kinds of test cases can be adopted: emulators of different devices and actual devices.

 ### 4. Application Deployment from Cloud to Edge
 <img src="../images/perf/perf-app-deploy.png">